This setting has been chosen to accentuate the aliasing effect (OVERDRIVE channel with PREAMP knob @ 11).

 THD with 1KHz 0dB TestTone / SampleRate 88.2KHz

 It can be easily observed that alias decreases by increasing the Upsampling factor.
 In this test, we used UpSampling factors from 1x to 1024x.

 We can take advantage of the high SampleRate – 88.2KHz – to reduce the slope of the DownSampling LinearPhase LPF by increasing the DownFilterTransBand to 43%.
 As it can be seen in the “Oscilloscope” section below, this reduces both the oscillations of the output waveform and the pre-ringing artifacts of the DownSampling LinearPhase filter.
 Please notice that the softer LPF does not affect the audible frequency range.

 THD with 10KHz 0dB TestTone / SampleRate 88.2KHz

-A more uncompromising test consists of using an input 10KHz sine wave instead of the one @ 1KHz.
+A more uncompromising test consists in using an input 10KHz sine wave instead of the one @ 1KHz.
 However, take into account that this is quite an overkill because a guitar signal will NEVER have so much information at 10KHz (0dB!) – in this range it will be very likely LESS than -30dB.
 You can roughly imagine that in a real situation the alias is, in the worst case, 30dB quieter than what is reported in each of these graphs.

 Output with 1KHz 0dB TestTone / SampleRate 88.2KHz